MAD-Studios/MADMailer/README.md

 - success_notification: (String) the selector for the element that will show upon successful send mail

 - error_notification: (String) the selector for the element that will show upon error; should be empty div; any content will be replaced with error notification

-    4) Create your Email Template.
-To add data enterred into your form fields into your email when sent, place the field id within two "%" symbols inside your template.
-    - i.e.: %my-input-element-id%
-    - see example/email-templates/lorem-ipsum.html

-    5) To send the mail to an email address entered into a field, add the data attribute 'data-mail-to="true"' to the element.

 Demo
 --------------